MartinEesmaa/HAHCF/README.md

 To download and play the game, please visit the link via DeviantArt [here](https://www.deviantart.com/wolfs-angel17/art/380463895).

 She provided three versions of Windows, Mac, and Linux, which were announced and uploaded to her 4shared account.
-But source code was released without notices to her account.
+But source code was released later without public notice and uploaded to her account.
 The account requires a login, if needed, and has a 20-second time limit to download compressed files.

 Alternatively, you can get from this page: